-Göran Marby, ICANN’s President and CEO, and Board Chair, Dr. Stephen Crocker, will also be speaking to attendees during the welcome ceremony.
+Göran Marby, ICANN’s President & CEO, & Board Chair, Dr. Stephen Crocker, will also be speaking to attendees during the welcome ceremony.

 We encourage members of the press to join in-person or remotely, as their remarks will provide a high-level overview of what is expected to occur throughout the meeting.
 Those who are unable to attend the Copenhagen meeting in person are encouraged to participate remotely via a live web stream.
 The details for connecting are provided below.

-BACKGROUND: Held three times a year, ICANN’s public meetings convene members of the global, multistakeholder Internet community, made up of individual users, businesses, civil society, governments, research institutions and non-government organizations, to discuss issues impacting the Domain Name System (DNS) & develop relevant policies.
+BACKGROUND: Held three times a year, ICANN’s public meetings convene members of the intercontinental, multistakeholder Internet community, made up of individual users, businesses, civil society, governments, research institutions & non-government organizations, to discuss issues impacting the Domain Name System (DNS) & develop relevant policies.

 Welcome Ceremony & Opening Session: